Mariacakovacs/Boiler-Nude/README.md

 Are you always looking to follow a straighforward tutorial with files and everything you need to get started with Gulp and let's say a complete workflow?
 I've been there too!
 Unfortunately when I was a real beginner I never found one simple tutorial to follow, so here I am doing the job for you!

-With Boiler-Nude your are setting Up a Complete Gulp Workflow, getting started with the basic and important features of sass building a fully styled and beautiful HTML document using sassdoc Gulp integration, learning the basics of Git on the go and controlling all the process with your new best friend the terminal!
+With Boiler-Nude your are setting Up a Complete Gulp Workflow, getting started with the basic and important features of sass, building a fully styled and beautiful HTML document using sassdoc Gulp integration, learning the basics of Git on the go and controlling all the process with your new best friend the terminal!
-All you need to do is clone the repo , head to the wiki for the step by step guide and start working.
+All you need to do is clone the repo, head to the wiki, follow the step by step guide and start working.

 # My Goals#